Dog Breed Guide – Saint Bernards

 Temperament and Personality

-St. Bernards make good family dogs owning to their calm and patient temperament.
+St. Bernards make good family dogs owing to their calm and patient temperament.
 They are affectionate and enjoy the company of their families.

 They are prone to separation anxiety and should not be left alone for long periods of time.

-They get along well with children of all ages but playtime should be supervised as they can topple over toddlers.
 They can be difficult to train as they are naturally dominant.
-Training should be firm and consistent with the owner making sure the dog knows that he is the leader of the pack.
+Training should be firm and consistent, with the owner making sure the dog knows who is the leader of the pack.

-This dog breed requires plenty of exercises to keep him healthy.
-He needs a compound to run around making apartment living not conducive for them especially with their large frame.
+This dog breed requires plenty of exercise to stay healthy and flourishes in a roomy yard, making apartment living not conducive for them, especially with their large frame.

 Living Conditions

-They are prone to separation anxiety when left alone for long periods of time as they enjoy the company of family.
-Busy owners should consider enrolling them in a dog daycare or have a dog sitters over when away for periods of time.
+Since they are prone to separation anxiety when left alone for long periods of time, busy owners should consider enrolling them in a dog daycare or having dog sitters over when away for extended periods.

 Grooming

-St. Bernards are heavy shedders and require regular brushing at least once a week.
-During spring and fall, they shed more and therefore grooming should be done more regularly to keep loose hair under control.
+St. Bernards are heavy shedders and require regular brushing, at least once a week.
+During spring and fall, when shedding is more pronounced, grooming should be more frequent to control loose hair.

 Health

-Though naturally healthy dogs, St. Bernards are predisposed to various health conditions.
-Due to their big frame, they are prone to joint and structural problems especially when young.
+While naturally healthy, St. Bernards are predisposed to various conditions.
+Due to their large size, joint and structural problems may arise, especially in their youth.

 Common health conditions affecting this breed include: